Safe Surplus Food Donation Toolkit

 Permitted food facilities such as restaurants, hotels, grocery stores, food processing facilities, food distributors, and caterers can donate prepared foods and meals to nonprofit charitable organizations or individuals directly.
 Foods that have been previously served to a consumer cannot be donated.

 Individuals can donate uncooked, pre-packaged food products (e.g. canned food items) that can be prepared on site by approved food handlers.

-Please refer to the Safe Surplus Food Donation Toolkit to learn how to safely donate food in your county.
+Please refer to the Safe Surplus Food Donation Toolkit, Safe Surplus Food Donation Guide in 8 Steps, Safe Surplus Food Donation FAQ's, and Safe Surplus Food Donation Brochure to learn how to safely donate food.